 Cons of Contactless Payment

 • Glitches in technology.
-A card and point-of-sale system might glitch from time to time.
-Depending on the tech the point-of-sale system has, and the customer’s card, things won’t always line up.
+A card and point-of-sale system might not line up from time to time, resulting in glitches.

 • It’s not available everywhere.
-Contactless payment fans will have to keep an eagle eye out for the contactless pay symbol on terminals.
-While it’s being adopted more and more, not every store has it.
-If there’s no symbol, customers will have to dip or even swipe to pay.
+While contactless payment is being adopted more and more, not every store has it.
+If there’s no symbol, customers will have to insert or even swipe to pay.

 • Privacy.
-Contactless payment is secure, but when customers use payment apps on their smartphone or watch, they may be unknowingly sharing data from their device.
+Contactless payment is generally secure, but when customers use payment apps on their smartphone or watch, they may be unknowingly sharing data from their device.
 In addition, scammers may also be able to skim a user’s credit card information from close proximity.
 You can buy protective sleeves and wallets to help prevent this.

 • Limited transactions.
-It largely depends on bank policies, but because tap to pay doesn’t require authentication like signing or a PIN, there may be limits on withdrawals and purchase amounts may be limited .
-For more details on transaction limits, cardholders should contact their bank.
+It largely depends on bank policies, but because tap to pay doesn’t require authentication like signing or a PIN, there may be limits on withdrawals and purchase amounts.
+For more details on transaction limits, contact your bank or credit card company.